Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Modelling of Nuclear Reactor Multiphysics: From Local Balance Equations to Macroscopic Models in Neutronics and Thermal-Hydraulics provides an accessible guide on the advanced methods used to model nuclear reactor systems based on their multiphysics and multi-scale nature.
-The book addresses the frontier discipline of neutronic/thermal-hydraulic coupling for nuclear reactor core analysis, presenting the main modeling techniques in a generic manner (i.e. not specific to any code system) and for practical reactor calculations (e.g. those performed utility companies for core-following and safety assessment).
+Modelling of Nuclear Reactor Multiphysics: From Local Balance Equations to Macroscopic Models in Neutronics and Thermal-Hydraulics is an accessible guide to the advanced methods used to model nuclear reactor systems.
+The book addresses the frontier discipline of neutronic/thermal-hydraulic modelling of nuclear reactor cores, presenting the main techniques in a generic manner and for practical reactor calculations.

 The first chapter introduces the book’s subject matter and explains how to use its digital resources and interactive features.
-The following chapter derives the governing equations for neutron transport, fluid transport and heat transfer so that readers not familiar with any of these fields can comprehend the book without difficulty.
-In addition, the book examines the peculiarities of nuclear reactor systems and provides an overview of relevant modeling strategies.
-Computational methods for neutron transport, first at the cell and assembly levels, then at the core level, and for one-/two-phase flow transport and heat transfer are then treated in-depth, along with discussions of the coupling between neutron transport solvers and thermal-hydraulic solvers for coarse mesh macroscopic models is given particular attention in a dedicated chapter.
+The following chapter derives the governing equations for neutron transport, fluid transport, and heat transfer, so that readers not familiar with any of these fields can comprehend the book without difficulty.
+The book thereafter examines the peculiarities of nuclear reactor systems and provides an overview of the relevant modelling strategies.
+Computational methods for neutron transport, first at the cell and assembly levels, then at the core level, and for one-/two-phase flow transport and heat transfer are treated in depth in respective chapters.
+The coupling between neutron transport solvers and thermal-hydraulic solvers for coarse mesh macroscopic models is given particular attention in a dedicated chapter.
 The final chapter summarizes the main techniques presented in the book and their interrelation, then explores beyond state-of-the-art modelling techniques relying on more integrated approaches.

 2. Transport phenomena in nuclear reactors